PataphysicalSociety/soupault.app/site/tips-and-tricks/faq.md

 and `site/test/index.html`, then the latter will be used.
 But it just happens to be this way and may change any time, so don't count on it.

+<h3 id="plugin-and-builtin-name-collision">What happens if I load a plugin with the same name as a built-in widget?</h3>

+The plugin wins.
+You also get a log message that clarifies that.

+This is an intentional choice, so that people can replace built-in functionality with plugins if they want to.

 <hr>
 <div id="footnotes"> </div>